When can Divorce Cases go to Trial in Pennsylvania?

 Divorces in Pennsylvania can be done two ways.
 For a “no-fault” divorce, the parties can apply to a court together and, if both sides agree, a judge can grant a divorce without holding a hearing.
 If the parties disagree on issues, such as the division of assets, child custody issues, or one party’s “fault” in the divorce, the issues might go to trial.
 Trials dealing with family law often have a few quirks that make them different from what you see in court TV shows or crime dramas.

-The Philadelphia divorce attorneys at The Law Offices of Sadek and Cooper have over a decade of experience handling all kids of family law cases and divorce trials.
+The Philadelphia divorce attorneys at The Law Offices of Sadek and Cooper have over a decade of experience handling all kinds of family law cases and divorce trials.
 If you are considering divorce, it is important to understand what types of divorce are available, how long divorce proceedings may take, and what will happen if the case goes to trial.
 Talk to one of our attorneys today for a free consultation on your divorce case.

 Can Divorces go to Trial?